Guo Feixiong

-Guo Feixiong (郭飞雄 (郭飛雄)) born 2 August 1966) is the pen name of Yang Maodong (杨茂东/楊茂東), a Chinese human rights legal activist from Guangdong province who is often identified with the Weiquan movement.
+Guo Feixiong (郭飞雄 (郭飛雄, Guō Fēixióng); born 2 August 1966) is the pen name of Yang Maodong (杨茂东/楊茂東), a Chinese human rights legal activist from Guangdong province who is often identified with the Weiquan movement.
 Guo is known as a dissident writer and "barefoot lawyer", who has worked on several controversial issues to defend the rights of marginalized groups.
 Prior to his 2006 imprisonment, Guo worked as a legal advisor to the Shanghai Shengzhi Law Firm.

 Early life

 Guo was born on 1966 in Gucheng County, Hebei.
 During the Cultural Revolution, he was sent to the countryside with his parents for nine years, where they experienced poverty.
 In July 1988, he graduated from the Department of Philosophy of East China Normal University in Shanghai, and was assigned to work at Wuhan Medical College for Staff and Workers, where he served as a philosophy teacher.
 Guo actively participated in the 1989 Tiananmen Square Protests.
 In 1991 he went to Guangdong, where he was engaged in various occupations.
 From 1993 to 2001, he mainly engaged in private publishing, and then made a living by writing.